joinabhimanyu/SimpleServer/README.txt

 This is a simple HTTP Server with the use of edge for consuming .NET code.
+Router and Request Handlers are also implemented.